Shivrajsoni/Analysis-and-Design-of-Algorithm/divide_conquer/README.md

+### Min-Max of an array using Divide and Conquer Method:
 The Min-Max problem is about finding the minimum and maximum elements in an array.
 Instead of using a simple linear scan (which takes O(n) time), we can use the Divide and Conquer approach to optimize it.

 Used in: Game Theory: Minimax algorithm in decision-making and AI (e.g., Chess, Tic-Tac-Toe) & Computational Geometry: Finding bounding box (smallest and largest points) in a dataset.